schatt/6layer/Development/docs/AI_AGENT_GUIDE.md

 # 🤖 AI Agent Guide for SixLayer Framework

-*This document is specifically designed for AI agents (like Claude, GPT, etc.) to understand how to work with the SixLayer Framework's generic core + extensible business logic architecture.*
+*This document is specifically designed for AI agents (like Claude, GPT, etc.) that are helping developers USE the SixLayer Framework.
+This guide helps AI assistants understand how to work with the framework's generic core + extensible business logic architecture when assisting developers who are building applications with SixLayer.*

+**Note**: This guide is for AI agents helping developers USE the framework, not for AI agents working ON the framework itself.

 ## 🎯 **Purpose of This Guide**